Shelly Saltman: Evel Knievel attack

 In the mid-1970s, Saltman was one of the principals in a company called Invest West Sports.
 His company was contacted by boxing and sports promoter Bob Arum to invest the money necessary to fund and promote the Snake River Canyon rocket-cycle jump by motorcycle stuntman Evel Knievel.
 Invest West agreed with the condition that Saltman would head up the media promotion.

 Saltman carried a tape recorder with him to capture elements of the promotion for an upcoming book.
 Knievel, Arum, and many others involved in the promotion were featured daily on the recordings, all of which they had previously approved.

 In 1977, Dell Publishing released Saltman's book, Evel Knievel on Tour, which included information that an outraged Knievel claimed misled the public and damaged his reputation.

 A few weeks after publication, Knievel went onto the lot of 20th Century Fox Studios, where Saltman was by then serving as president of Fox Sports.
 One of Knievel's friends grabbed Saltman and held him, while Knievel attacked him with an aluminum baseball bat, declaring, "I'm going to kill you!"
 According to a witness, Knievel struck repeatedly at Saltman's head, while Saltman attempted to block the attack with his left arm.
 Saltman's arm and wrist were shattered in several places before he fell to the ground unconscious.

 When the news of Knievel's assault on Saltman was broadcast on national television, Saltman's elderly mother had a heart attack.
 She died three months later.
 Knievel received a sentence of six months in work furlough for his assault on Saltman.
 In the civil lawsuit that followed, the judge called Knievel's acts "cowardly" and awarded Saltman $12.75 million in damages.
 Knievel declared bankruptcy and none of the civil award was paid.

 In 2007, Saltman released a second book, Fear No Evel: An Insider's Look at Hollywood, in which he told his side of the Knievel attack and chronicled his involvement in American sports and media.

 After Knievel's death in late 2007, Saltman announced he would be suing the estate for the unpaid award from the civil suit, which he said amounted to over $100 million with interest.
 The award would remain uncollected.

 Family

 Saltman was married for almost 51 years to Mollie Heifetz, who died on July 1, 2007, after suffering from cancer and kidney disease.
 The couple were survived by their 2 children - Steven and Lisa, their respective spouses - Betsy Cohen Saltman and Dan Medford - along with 4 grandchildren - Samuel Ross Saltman, Hannah Jewel Saltman, Sarah Arielle Medford and Jilian Elana Medford.

 Death

-Saltman was living with Sue Nober when he died on February 16, 2019, at the age of 87.
+Saltman was living with his longtime partner Sue Nober when he died on February 16, 2019, at the age of 87.